-C uestion Answer Marks Guidance (c) Answers are expected to show a reasonably developed understanding of the chosen poem and focus on the destruction it portrays.
+Q uestion Answer Marks Guidance (c) Answers are expected to show a reasonably developed understanding of the chosen poem and focus on the destruction it portrays.
 The Convergence of the Twain depicts Ground Zero following the convergence and then the poet provides a picture of the planes moving towards the "furious contact".
 Gooseberry Season focuses on the death by drowning of an unnamed man at the hands of people on whom he has billeted himself and who outstays his welcome.
-Despite the murder, or perhaps because of it, there is an element of black humour in the poem which makes it striking.
-The mysterious appearance of the victim, who, curiously, locked his dog in the coal bunker before leaving home; his behaviour in his hosts' house; the manner of his dispatching; the ransacking of his pockets; and being dragged like a mattress across a meadow: all make the destruction striking.
+Despite the murder, or perhaps because of it, there is an element of black humour in the poem which makes it memorable.
+The mysterious appearance of the victim, who, curiously, locked his dog in the coal bunker before leaving home; his behaviour in his hosts' house; the manner of his dispatching; the ransacking of his pockets; and being dragged like a mattress across a meadow: all make the destruction memorable.
 There is an attempt to provide a motive for the murder in verses three and four, but this might seem rather flimsy.
 The tone of the poem is conversational, and the poem seems to begin in the middle of a speech or story.
 The last verse, also humorous, links to the poem's opening three words.
-11 Basic responses will make brief comment on the chosen poem.
+16 Basic responses will make some relevant comments on the chosen poem, with some textual reference.
 They will move through the bands as personal engagement and textual support become more developed.
-The best will offer comment on some aspect of Armitage's language.
+The best will explore, with skill and insight, exactly how Armitage's writing makes the destruction memorable.
 8 (a) Responses here should show understanding of the poem and make a personal response, provoked by the word "moving", to it.
 Marged's life was obviously hard; she owned a "single cow", walked through mud, her parlwr was dark; and she died alone, ill and in acute poverty.
 The poet contrasts Marged's life with her own, and recognises that the only characteristic she and Marged had in common was their womanhood.
-This contrast gives the poem its structure.
-11 Basic responses will show a little awareness of the poem.
-They will move through the bands as ideas about what is moving in the poem become more defined and textual reference more frequent and detailed.
-The best will display a reasonably developed response to the poem and make a little engagement with its language.
+The gold of her whisky, emphasised by the alliteration, is in stark contrast to Marged's pennilessness.
+Indeed, contrast gives the poem its structure.
+The mood of the poem is reflective and its language simple, making little use of imagery.
+16 Basic responses will make some relevant comments on the poem with a little textual support.
+They will move through the bands as discussion of the poem's language and structure becomes more detailed.
+The best will explore the language of the poem with skill and insight showing how Clarke makes the poem moving.